 GeneCards Summary for ROR2 Gene

 ROR2 (Receptor Tyrosine Kinase-Like Orphan Receptor 2) is a Protein Coding gene.
 Diseases associated with ROR2 include brachydactyly, type b1 and robinow syndrome, autosomal recessive.
-Among its related pathways are GPCR Pathway and Signaling by GPCR.
+Among its related pathways are GPCR Pathway and GPCR Pathway.
 GO annotations related to this gene include frizzled binding and Wnt-protein binding.
 An important paralog of this gene is ALK.